Facebook frustrates advertisers as boycott over hate speech kicks off

 By Sheila Dang and Katie Paul

-NEW YORK/SAN FRANCISCO, July 1 (Reuters) - Advertisements for more than 400 brands including Coca-Cola and Starbucks are due to vanish from Facebook on Wednesday, after the failure of last-ditch talks to stop a boycott over hate speech on the site.
+NEW YORK/SAN FRANCISCO, July 1 (Reuters) - Advertisements for more than 400 brands including Coca-Cola KO.N and Starbucks SBUX.Ovanished from Facebook FB.O on Wednesday, after the failure of last-ditch talks to stop a boycott over hate speech on the site.

 Facebook executives including Carolyn Everson, vice president of global business solutions, and Neil Potts, public policy director, held at least two meetings with advertisers on Tuesday, the eve of the planned one-month boycott, three sources who participated in the calls told Reuters.